imixs/imixs-jsf-example/README.md

 see:
 [www.imixs.org](http://www.imixs.org)

-# Build and Deploy
+## 1. Build the Application

 The Imixs-jsf-example  is based on Maven to build the project from sources run

     mvn clean install

+## 2. Deploy the Application
-To deploy the application you application sever need to provide a database pool named 'jdbc/workflow-db' and a JAAS security configuration named 'imixsrealm'
+To deploy the application successfully, the application sever need to provide a valid database pool named 'jdbc/workflow-db' and a JAAS security configuration named 'imixsrealm'.
+You will find an installation guide [here](http://www.imixs.org/doc/sampleapplication.html).

+### Setup Security Roles
 The security concept of imixs-workflow defines default roles:

 * org.imixs.ACCESSLEVEL.NOACCESS